-Feature Description High-Performance Data Transformations Includes high-performance sort, joins, aggregations, multi-key lookup, advanced text processing, hashing functions, and source/record/field-level operations.
-Rapid Development through Windows-based DMX-h Workstation Lets you develop and test MapReduce ETL jobs locally in Windows through a graphical user interface, then deploy in Hadoop.
-Expression Builder helps define data transformations based on business rules.
-Use Case Accelerators Fast-tracks your Hadoop productivity with a library of fully-functional and reusable templates - including web log processing, change data capture, mainframe connectivity, joins, and more - to design your own data flows.
-Data Source & Target Connectivity Connects any source and target to Hadoop, including all major database management systems, flat files, XML files, mainframe and others.
+Feature Description Data Source & Target Connectivity Connects any source and target to Hadoop, including all major database management systems, flat files, XML files, mainframe and others.
 Mainframe data ingestion & translation Reads files directly from the mainframe, parses and transforms the data - packed decimal, occurs depending on, EBCDIC/ASCII, multi-format records, and more - without installing any software on the mainframe, and without writing any code.
 Dynamic ETL Optimizer Performs data transformations and functions at maximum speed based on hundreds of proprietary algorithms.
-The ETL optimizer automatically chooses best algorithm to maximize performance of each node in Hadoop and adapts in real-time to system conditions.
+The ETL optimizer automatically chooses the best algorithm to maximize performance of each node in Hadoop and adapts in real-time to system conditions.
 File-based Metadata Capabilities Provides greater transparency into impact analysis, data lineage, and execution flow without dependencies on third-party systems, such as relational databases.